BugSplat-Git/ngb-filterable-dropdown/projects/ngb-filterable-dropdown/README.md

 ## Credits

-ng-filterable-dropdown is an open source tool from [BugSplat](https://www.bugsplat.com/)!
+ngb-filterable-dropdown is an open source tool from [BugSplat](https://www.bugsplat.com/)!
 BugSplat is a crash reporting tool used by developers to find when their software crashes while in use, and to collect data valuable to fixing those crashes.
 If you're interested in crash reporting, check out our [Angular](https://www.bugsplat.com/docs/sdk/angular/) integration.

 With :heart:
 BugSplat